DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 	- Allow pushing the help image horizontally if mouse x pos. is in the R/L ~20% zone.
 * Removed explicit Cut/Copy/Paste keys (in pkl_keypress.ahk); use +{Del} / ^{Ins} / +{Ins} (or as I have used in my Extend mappings, }^{X/C/V ).
 * Made a PKL_Tables.ini file for info tables that were formerly internal.
 This way, the user can make additions as necessary.
+* Made an _eD_Extend.ini file for Extend mappings that were formerly in pkl.ini (or layout.ini).
+The old way should still work though.
 * Sensible dead key names for images and entries (e.g., dk14 -> tilde) in a central doc that layouts can point to.
-    - Dead key list and file path in DreymaR_layout (but use dk## in the layout itself, for compatibility!)
+    - Dead key list and file path in layout (but use dk## in the layout itself, for compatibility!)
     - If no lookup is specified, PKL defaults to the local file as before
     - This way, one change in a DK will affect all layouts using that DK
     - DK images may still be kept in the layout dir (or a subdir to avoid clutter), as they are layout dependent
     - DK imgs named <name>_dk<#> for state <#> (add s6/7 where applicable?!)
 * You can specify in PKL_eD.ini which tray menu item is the default (i.e., activated by double-clicking the tray icon)
 * In the OS deadkey table ([DeadKeysFromLocID] in PKL_Tables.ini) a -2 entry means no dead keys and RAlt may be used as AltGr (altGrEqualsAltCtrl).
-* Base layout: Specify in DreymaR_layout.ini a basis file (layout section only).
+* Base layout: Specify in layout.ini a basis file (layout section only).
 Just need to list changes in layout.ini now.
 Nice for variants.
 * Removed MenuIcons and HashTables code, replacing them with AHK v1.1+ native code.
 * Unicode native AHK now works.
 SendU and changeNonASCIIMode removed.
 * New iniRead functions that support the UTF-8 Unicode file format.